Q: How much does it cost to add my details into the Clerksroom Mediator Database?

 Q: What are the levels of mediator in the database?

-A: Observer/Trainee is someone who has completed their training, but not yet completed their observations.
 Junior mediator is someone who has undertaken up to 25 mediations to date and the details are recorded in the database.
 Senior mediator is someone who has undertaken between 25 and 50 mediations to date and the details are recorded in the database.
-The database allocates the status according to the training, observation and history records.

 Q: How do I become an Elite Mediator?

-A: An Elite Mediator is someone who has undertaken more than 50 mediations, the details are recorded in the mediator history tab and the feedback score submitted by clients to date has a score of more than 80%.
+A: An Elite Mediator is someone who has undertaken more than 50 mediations, the details are recorded in the mediator history tab and the thumbs up rating submitted by clients to date has a score of more than 80%.
 The system generates mediator status based on the information contained in the file; it is not set by the administrator and cannot be set manually.

 Q: I’ve lost my username or password, how can I get a reminder?

-Q: How do I convert by Training Certificate or Insurance documents to PDF?
+Q: How do I convert my Training Certificate or Insurance documents to PDF?

 A: There are plenty of free PDF conversion tools on the web, a good one is